danilopezmella/pestd3code/README.md

 # Welcome to **PestD3code**

 **PestD3code** is a VS Code extension designed to enhance the readability and usability of PEST control files for MODFLOW.
-This extension provides structured decorators and hover support to make the interpretation and editing of `.pst` and `.pest` files easier and more intuitive.
+This extension provides structured decorators, diagnostics, and hover support to make the interpretation and editing of `.pst` files easier and more intuitive.

 ---

 ### 🚨 **IMPORTANT NOTE** 🚨

 The **most important feature** of this extension is that it works **WITHOUT** modifying your `.pst` file.
 It functions as a seamless decorator, ensuring that your original file remains untouched.
 You can confidently explore and interact with your `.pst` file, knowing it stays completely safe.

+---

+## New Features in Version 0.1.0

+### 🎯 **Integration with Pestcheck**
+- **OS-Agnostic Support:** Automatically locate your installed Pestcheck executable across different operating systems.
+- **Run Pestcheck Directly:** Use new buttons in the file editor to run Pestcheck and display diagnostics in the Problems panel.
+- **Detailed Visuals:** View raw Pestcheck output in a dedicated webview for better insights.

+### 📂 **Enhanced File Interaction**
+- Added support for handling multi-word entries in the Model Command Line section, improving compatibility with commands like Python scripts.
+- Improved clickable links for file paths.

+### 🔍 **Diagnostics and Debugging**
+- Enhanced error handling to provide detailed and user-friendly messages.
+- Added an output panel to debug and display logs, errors, and diagnostics before sending them to the Problems panel.

+### 🌐 **Performance and Compatibility**
+- Optimized performance for faster load times and smoother operation.
+- Improved compatibility across operating systems.
+- Removed support for `.pest` files to focus on `.pst` files exclusively.

 ---